awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 + IPv6\-only subnets: You can only create resources in these subnets with IPv6 addresses assigned to them\.
 + IPv4 and IPv6 subnets: You can create resources in these subnets with either IPv4 or IPv6 addresses assigned to them\.

 When you launch an EC2 instance into an IPv4\-only or dual stack \(IPv4 and IPv6\) subnet, the instance receives a primary private IP address from the IPv4 address range of the subnet\.
-For more information, see [VPC and subnet sizing](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing) in the *Amazon VPC User Guide*\.
+For more information, see [IP addressing](https://docs.aws.amazon.com/vpc/latest/userguide/how-it-works.html#vpc-ip-addressing) in the *Amazon VPC User Guide*\.
 If you don't specify a primary private IP address when you launch the instance, we select an available IP address in the subnet's IPv4 range for you\.
 Each instance has a default network interface \(eth0\) that is assigned the primary private IPv4 address\.
 You can also specify additional private IPv4 addresses, known as *secondary private IPv4 addresses*\.
 Unlike primary private IP addresses, secondary private IP addresses can be reassigned from one instance to another\.
 For more information, see [Multiple IP addresses](MultipleIP.md)\.

 A private IPv4 address, regardless of whether it is a primary or secondary address, remains associated with the network interface when the instance is stopped and started, or hibernated and started, and is released when the instance is terminated\.